Arizona Robbins: Storylines

 After finding out that Arizona cheated on her with Lauren, Callie kicks Arizona out of their apartment.
 They also let out their true feelings about the accident and more is revealed about how they actually have felt.
 Callie initially agrees to couples therapy, but she shows up at the office only to tell Arizona that she isn't going in.
 Arizona gets drunk with April for a laugh while Callie attends a fundraiser.
 Arizona is led to believe that she and Leah slept together, however all they did was dance and make grilled cheese sandwiches after watching Derek perform surgery on film.
 Arizona pursues a sexual relationship with Leah but cuts ties with her when Callie asks her to come back home.
 It is revealed that Arizona became pregnant via a sperm donor prior to sleeping with Lauren, but later miscarried.
-They decided to try again for a second child, but after agreeing that Callie would carry it, Callie went to see an OB/GYN and discovered that she had developed adhesions in her uterus since Sofia's birth, meaning she can't carry any more children.
+They decided to try again for a second child, after agreeing that Callie would carry it.
+Callie went to see an OB/GYN and discovered that she had developed adhesions in her uterus since Sofia's birth, meaning she can't carry any more children.
 When she told Arizona, Arizona offered to carry the baby, but Callie decided that since they're still on unsteady footing that if something goes wrong, they won't make it and she doesn't want to put them in that position.
 They agree to postpone their plans to have another baby.
 However, in the season finale of Season 10 it is implied that Callie and Arizona's dream of having another child may come by means of a surrogate.
-At the beginning of Season 11, Callie and Arizona decide to have a baby by surrogate and Arizona applies for a fetal surgery fellowship with Dr. Herman.
+At the beginning of Season 11, Callie and Arizona decide to have a baby by surrogate and Arizona applies for a fetal surgery fellowship with Dr. Nicole Herman (Geena Davis).
 Arizona, with a heavy workload because of the fellowship, and Callie have an argument in the waiting room, and they choose to go to therapy together, resulting in a 30-day break.
 Arizona believes that the break strengthened their relationship and made her realize that she needs Callie - Callie on the other hand declares that the break gave her a taste of the freedom that she has been missing.
 Callie walks away and the two get a divorce later.